 Hi, I'm Holly.

-I write marketing materials that sway tradesmen and women in the construction industry to buy your technology—whether it streamlines accounting tasks, takes the pain out of project management or completely revolutionizes the way things are built.
+I write marketing materials that sway your prospects to buy your technology—whether it streamlines accounting tasks, takes the pain out of project management or completely revolutionizes the way things are built.

 And I believe that construction-technology is incredibly important.